 However, if the total support obligation exceeds fifty percent of his or her monthly net income, the court can proportionally reduce the amount of support owed to each child.
 Thus, if the support obligation would be greater than half of the payor’s monthly income, the court will reduce both amounts so that only 50 percent of his or her income is allocated toward child support.
 Of course, the new family usually lives with the payor and therefore, there is no formal support order for that family.
 However, the court presumes that the figure they used in their calculation will be used for taking care of the new family.

-If you have started a new family and currently have a support obligation, it may be worth your while to contact my Pittsburgh law firm, Gusty A.E.
-Sunseri & Associates, to find out if you are eligible for a reduction based on you new family responsibilities.
+If you have started a new family and currently have a support obligation, it may be worth your while to contact my Pittsburgh law firm, Gusty Sunseri & Associates, P.C., to find out if you are eligible for a reduction based on you new family responsibilities.